-A professional football team would not rely on the feelings of a player to determine if he was healthy or not.
-Before offering a multi-million dollar contract, the team would require an extensive battery of tests be run before inking the deal.
+A professional football team would not rely on a player’s feelings to determine if he was healthy.
+Before offering a multi-million dollar contract, the team would require an extensive battery of tests to be run before inking the deal.
 The higher the stakes, the more thorough the exam.

-If physical health is important, then being spiritually healthy is much more important.
-Because the stakes are so much higher.
+If physical health is important, being spiritually healthy is much more because the stakes are much higher.

 Four Tests to Examine your Spiritual Health

 Test #1 – Have You Ever Been Unjustly Angry?